A Bootstrap Specification Test for Semiparametric Models with Generated Regressors: Asymptotic Analysis

-Notice that to get the above equation we have used $\mathcal{H}_0$ and $\mathbb{E}\{Y|X,Z\}=\mathbb{E}\{Y|\nu(X,H(Z))\}$, see Assumption \ref{Assumption: iid and phi}.
-So, to show the result of the lemma it suffices to obtain an influence function representation for the leading term on the RHS of (\ref{eq: mean-value expansion for betahat}).
+So, to show the result of the lemma it suffices to obtain an IFR for the leading term on the RHS of (\ref{eq: mean-value expansion for betahat}).
 To this end, let us decompose such a term as